 Andrew Stenson is quickly building a reputation as one of the United States’ most exciting young tenors, with a brilliant tone, artistic intellect, and superb portrayals of a variety of roles.
 He is the first prize winner in both the 2015 Giulio Gari International Vocal Competition and 2016 Gerda Lissner Foundation Competition.
 He is also the recipient of a 2011 Sara Tucker Study Grant from the Richard Tucker Foundation.
 He is a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program.

 Mr. Stenson’s 2017-2018 season begins with his role and company debut with Wexford Festival Opera as Ernesto in Foroni’s Margherita.
-He also returns to the Lyric Opera of Chicago as Ferrando in Cosi fan tutte, and makes his company debut with Opera Theatre of St. Louis in the world premiere of the two-act version of An American Soldier, singing the role of Danny Chen.
+He returns to the Lyric Opera of Chicago as Ferrando in Cosi fan tutte, the San Francisco Symphony as the title role in performances of Candide conducted by Michael Tilson Thomas, and makes his company debut with Opera Theatre of St. Louis in the world premiere of the two-act version of An American Soldier, singing the role of Danny Chen.
+He will also debut with Boston Baroque as Jacquino in semi-staged performances of Beethoven’s Fidelio.

 Mr. Stenson’s 2016-2017 season included appearances as Tamino in Die Zauberflöte with Seattle Opera, Frederic in Pirates of Penzance with Palm Beach Opera, the title role of Candide with Théâtre du Capitole, Toulouse, and Opéra National de Bordeaux, and a company debut with Washington National Opera as Tonio in La fille du Régiment.
 He also appeared in concert with the Kansas City Symphony for the Mozart Requiem.
 He concluded the season with a return to Glyndebourne Festival Opera to sing Ernesto in Don Pasquale.